ItokenProgramming/Panchira-Prevention-Simulator/README.md

 $$ \arctan{ \frac{nh+l-H}{nw}} > \arctan{ \frac{l - Y_s}{X_s}} $$

-the observer can look underwear.
+the observer can look at the underwear.
 In this situation, $\theta$ can be defined as "minimum visible elevation angle"

 # Conclusion

-Please be aware that if you look underwear in public space based on the knowledge obtained from this simulator, you may be subject to punishment under local laws.
+Please be aware that if you look at the underwear in public space based on the knowledge obtained from this simulator, you may be subject to punishment under local laws.

 It would be an unexpected pleasure for me if this simulator can be used to prevent panchira.